inkVerb/VIP/501-shell/Lesson-08.md

 - *`filter_var($value, FILTER_SANITIZE_STRING);` removes HTML tags*
 - *`htmlspecialchars($value);` converts all HTML characters to their HTML enity code*

-1. Fill-out the fields, simple with what you want
+1. Fill-out the fields, being simple with what you want
 2. Click "Save"
 3. Note the green message: Saved!